Return to Index

 Examples of Side Effects

-- Poor growth—Long chemotherapy treatments can in children interfer with growth.
+- Poor growth —Long chemotherapy treatments can interfer with growth in children.

 Talk to Your Doctor